 4. A quorum (consisting of a majority) of ProSen voting members must be present for all votes except those described in Part VI, Articles 2 of the Governance Document.

 5. Meetings will be open to all members of the University community.
 Visitors may speak to agenda items after being recognized by the Chair, but may not vote.

 The President of the University, any twenty members of the Professional Staff, a majority of the Executive Committee of the ProSen, or a simple majority of current ProSen members may call a special meeting at any time.

 1. Ad-hoc and standing committees shall be formed as needed by a majority vote of the ProSen.
 Except for the Executive Committee, ProSen committees are subject to refocus and reorganization upon recommendation of the committee members and a majority vote of the ProSen.
-Expect for the Executive, Professional Recognition and Awards, Election, Leadership Forum, and Mentoring Committees, ProSen committees are subject to discontinuance upon recommendation of the committee members and a majority vote of the ProSen.
+Except for the Executive, Professional Recognition and Awards, Election, Communications & Professional Development Committees, ProSen committees are subject to discontinuance upon recommendation of the committee members and a majority vote of the ProSen.
 Unless otherwise noted, membership to ProSen committees shall be open to all USM professional staff members.

-2. Professional staff representatives on USM committees, groups, panels, etc., are expected to submit a report to the ProSen Chair for the next scheduled meeting.
-Failure to report or attend for two consecutive meetings will result in the ProSen selecting another representative.
+2. Professional staff representatives on USM committees, groups, panels, etc., are expected to prepare a report for the next scheduled meeting.
 Representatives for standing committees will be made from current Senators and USM professional staff.
 All committee representation will be reviewed annually.